 - Hour 6: Putting it all together with our instruments

-For more information about private or group lessons, please contact me at RenaMarieUrso at gmail dot com
+Email me for more information about private or group lessons: RenaMarieUrso at gmail dot com

-Some of the conservatories, universities, and performing artists who continue to benefit from Body Mapping and our work together include … The Juilliard School, University of Southern California, Rice University, Rutgers University, Manhattan School of Music, Arizona State University, University of Texas, Austin, Texas Tech, SUNY Stony Brook, musicians from the New York Philharmonic, Chicago Symphony, Pacific Symphony, Los Angeles Chamber Orchestra, Oregon Symphony, Northwest Sinfonietta, and many more!
+The Juilliard School, University of Southern California, Rice University, Rutgers University, Manhattan School of Music, Grant Park Music Festival, Oberlin, Arizona State University, University of Texas Austin, Texas Tech, SUNY Stony Brook, University of Wisconsin Madison, University of North Carolina Greensboro, many of the California State University music departments, musicians from the New York Philharmonic, Chicago Symphony, Pacific Symphony, Los Angeles Chamber Orchestra, Oregon Symphony, Northwest Sinfonietta, Marin Symphony Youth Orchestra, and many more!

-Private lessons and workshops available in each of the above locations.
-Contact me via email to find out how you can schedule a workshop, masterclass, or lesson.
+Contact me to find out how you can schedule a large group workshop, masterclass or private lesson.

 Flutists, Check out my regular monthly column in The Flute View!